A Different Take on Brussels

 This place is pretty incredible to witness.
 The colors, contour, and structure design are truly masterful.
 Even if you're not into art or architecture, this place is worth a visit.

-It's widely known that Brussels is one of the most diverse cities in the worst, with over 175 languages spoken there.
+It's widely known that Brussels is one of the most diverse cities in the world, with over 175 languages spoken there.
 The Matongé quarter is absolutely full of African-inspired architecture and culture, in large part due to many colonial ties with various African nations throughout Belgium's history.
 The shops have rich, vibrant colors and designs that stand completely out from the rest of Brussels.
 There is also a multitude of awesome bars you can go have a good time at.
 This is an area we don't think you should miss.

 Beer Drinking at Parvis De St. Gilles